-Suddenly the pain in her stomach was very real and very raw.
+Suddenly, the pain in her stomach was very real and very raw.
 She tried to sit up but her body hitched in discomfort.
 She felt her vision shudder a little as the nausea hit.
-Bellatrix laid back and replied,
+Bellatrix leaned back and replied, "What's happened…"

 "Are you all right?"

 "I don't know.
 Am I?
 What's happened…" She hissed quietly, turning on her side.
 She felt the mattress bend a little when her sister sat beside her, "Cissy…"

 And Bellatrix, through the blurry pain wondered, distressed, "How long has it been?"